juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

   enabled: true
 ```

-When using the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), if you encounter nodes containing Mount Pods that cannot be scaled down, it might be because the Cluster Autoscaler cannot evict [Not Replicated Pods](https://github.com/kubernetes/autoscaler/issues/351), preventing normal scale-down operations.
-In this case, you can try adding the `cluster-autoscaler.kubernetes.io/safe-to-evict: "true"` annotation to the Mount Pods while utilizing the aforementioned webhook to achieve proper node scale-down.
+When using the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), if a node cannot be scaled down due to the existence of Mount Pod, it might be because that the Cluster Autoscaler cannot evict [Not Replicated Pods](https://github.com/kubernetes/autoscaler/issues/351), preventing normal scale-down operations.
+In this case, try the `cluster-autoscaler.kubernetes.io/safe-to-evict: "true"` annotation on the Mount Pods while utilizing the aforementioned webhook to achieve proper node scale-down.